Policy on Unrecognized Organizations

 Policy on the Observance of Religious Holidays

 Colgate is committed to providing a welcoming and supportive environment for students from all cultural and religious backgrounds.
-All members of the community should ensure that students not suffer adverse consequences for practicing their religions.
+All members of the community should ensure that students do not suffer adverse consequences for practicing their religions.

 In order that no student at Colgate incur academic penalty because of their conscientious observance of a major religious holiday, it is important that faculty members follow a uniform policy.
 Exams should not be scheduled, and papers should not be due, on any major religious holiday or on the subsequent day.
 In addition, every effort will be made not to schedule major college events on these days.
 For scheduling purposes involving the student body, Colgate recognizes as major religious holidays the following: Rosh Hashanah, Yom Kippur, the first two days of Passover, Good Friday, Easter, and the first days of Eid al-Fitr and Eid al-Adha.